cybergarage/mupnp/README.md

 The UPnP™ architecture is designed to enable the discovery and control of networked devices and services, such as media servers and players, within a home network.
 UPnP™ is based on several standard protocols, including GENA, SSDP, SOAP, HTTPU, and HTTP.
 To create UPnP™ devices, you need to understand and implement these protocols.

+![UPnP applications](doc/img/upnpapp.png)

 mUPnP for C simplifies this process by handling these protocols automatically.
 It allows developers to focus on creating their devices and control points without worrying about the underlying protocol details.

-![UPnP applications](doc/img/upnpapp.png)

- **mUPnP for C** is supported from IPA, INFORMATION-TECHNOLOGY PROMOTION AGENCY, JAPAN, as a project of MitohProgram2004.
+**mUPnP for C** is supported from IPA, INFORMATION-TECHNOLOGY PROMOTION AGENCY, JAPAN, as a project of [Mitoh Program 2004](https://www.ipa.go.jp/archive/jinzai/mitou/mitoipedia/2004shimoki-seika.html#sakamura).

 ## Building the Library and Samples